okaybueno/styleguides/README0.md

 .listing-card__content { }
 ```

-* `.listing-card` is the “block” and represents the higher-level component
+  * `.ListingCard` is the “block” and represents the higher-level component
-* `.listing-card--featured` is an “element” and represents a descendant of `.ListingCard` that helps compose the block as a whole.
+  * `.ListingCard__title` is an “element” and represents a descendant of `.ListingCard` that helps compose the block as a whole.
-* `.listing-card__title` is a “modifier” and represents a different state or variation on the `.listing-card` block.
+  * `.ListingCard--featured` is a “modifier” and represents a different state or variation on the `.ListingCard` block.

 ### ID selectors